Zahhask45/Cub3d/README.md

 A 42-school style raycasting engine inspired by Wolfenstein 3D.
 This repository contains a complete MiniLibX-based 3D renderer with textured walls, a dynamic minimap, mouse and keyboard controls, and a robust `.cub` map parser with extensive validation.

-The primary implementation lives in `CUBORMINI/`.
-There is also a mirrored scaffold under `New_Cub/Teste_cub/` with the same structure for experimentation.

 ---

 ## Features